 If we want to grow our businesses, develop our career or find new ways to thrive as a person then things need to change.
 If we keep doing the same things, then we can expect the same results or worse.

 It takes intention, will and determination to go against the flow of our habitual responses to life's challenges.
-If we don't want mediocre results then we need to find a way to transform our responses and keep moving forwards (and outwards).
+If we don't want mediocre results then we need to find a way to transform our responses.

 I was with a client recently who had identified several patterns in his behaviour that meant he really felt stagnant with his life and frustrated by the lack of control he had with his business.
 He wanted a robust and powerful method for change that would mean exciting results that would engage him fully with a new career and a transformed outlook on himself and those around him.
 We worked together to develop a plan that would ensure the right changes would happen, over a six-month period.
-He knew he couldn't do this on his own and that he needed to invest in himself in order to create the reality he wanted.
-After the Coaching programme had finished he confirmed to me that his relationship with his business has transformed completely - he was now in control of his business, whereas before it was the other way round.
+He knew he couldn't do this on his own and that he needed to invest in himself in order to create what he wanted.
+After the Coaching programme had finished he confirmed to me that his relationship with his business has transformed completely - he was now in control of his business and not the other way round.
 In addition the stagnation he had felt in other areas of his life had shifted too.

 3. No Investment, No Return